mozilla/webops-websec-guide/README.md

 The simplest defense to clickjacking is to simply prohibit a site from being loaded in a frame by undesirable sites.
 We typically choose to prohibit all framing of a site, but several options exist.
 Depending on the option chosen, this can require either an HTTP header and/or a CSP clause.
 Testing is mandatory here, as with all things involving CSP, but the testing required is less than is required for other CSP clauses.

-If framing should be prohibited entirely, then we use both the HTTP header and the CSP clause, as shown below.
-XFO: DENY is supported by older clients and CSP: frame-ancestors is supported by newer clients.
-No other CSP clause interacts with the frame-ancestors directive, and default-src doesn’t affect it.
-Defining a CSP with only the frame-ancestors clause will not activate any other CSP protections.
-Neither default-src nor any other CSP clauses interact with frame-ancestors, so it is generally safe to prepend to any existing policy.
+If framing should be prohibited entirely, then we use both the HTTP header and the CSP clause, as shown below. `X-Frame-Options: DENY` is supported by older clients and `Content-Security-Policy: frame-ancestors: …;` is supported by newer clients.
+No other CSP clause interacts with the `frame-ancestors` directive, and `default-src` doesn’t affect it.
+Defining a CSP with only the `frame-ancestors` clause will not activate any other CSP protections.
+Neither `default-src` nor any other CSP clauses interact with `frame-ancestors`, so it is generally safe to prepend to any existing policy.

 ```http
 X-Frame-Options: DENY
 Content-Security-Policy: …; frame-ancestors: 'none' ; …
 ```

-If the site needs to frame itself — that is, if a page https://xyz/one expects to frame https://xyz/two — then we use the XFO: SAMEORIGIN policy and accompanying CSP clause.
+If the site needs to frame itself — that is, if a page `https://xyz/one` expects to frame `https://xyz/two` — then we use the `X-Frame-Options: SAMEORIGIN` policy and accompanying CSP clause.
 This does not permit other sites to frame it, but is effective for sites that expect framing.

 ```http
 X-Frame-Options: SAMEORIGIN
 Content-Security-Policy: …; frame-ancestors: 'self' ; …
 ```

 If the site needs to permit specific other sites besides itself to frame it, then those sites can permitted either instead of or in addition to the site itself.
-XFO cannot be used in this case — ALLOW-FROM is not supported — and must removed.
+XFO cannot be used in this case — `ALLOW-FROM` is not supported — and must removed.
 This clause supports only domain names and URI protocols, with one possible wildcard.
 Single-quotes MUST be used with 'self' and 'none', and MUST NOT be used with domains and protocols.
 Trailing slashes MUST NOT be used with domains.
 The trailing colon MUST be present on protocols.
 Several example clauses follow:

 ```http
 Content-Security-Policy: frame-ancestors: 'self' https://xyz.com ;